LinusExploit/ArpPingAuto/README.md

 This script automatically connect to a PANOS firewall and will do the followings:
 <br>
-1) Collect Interface ip addresses
+1)Collect Interface ip addresses
 <br>
-2) Collect ARP entries from the firewall
+2)Collect ARP entries from the firewall
 <br>
-3) Collect Translated Source and Destination Entries in NAT Policies
+3)Collect Translated Source and Destination Entries in NAT Policies
 <br>
-4) Send GARP for interface ips
+4)Send GARP for interface ips
 <br>
-5) Send GARP for natted addresses based on ussr request
+5)Send GARP for natted addresses based on ussr request
 <br>
-6) Send ICMP packets for each arp entry based on user request
+6)Send ICMP packets for each arp entry based on user request
 <br>

 <br>